 Conservation plans must have the input of credible experts;

-APP must increase transparency on work in China;
+APP must increase transparency on work in China; and

 APP must now demonstrate that long-term forecasts for its plantation suppliers in Indonesia are sufficiently robust to stand up to scrutiny.